intersystems-community/ai-hub-dev-template/README.md

 1. Download an AI Hub container from the [Early Access Program Portal](https://evaluation.intersystems.com/Eval/early-access/AIHub).
 The docker-containers end with `docker.tar.gz`, ensure you choose the version suitable for your operating system (arm64 for macOS).

-OR

-1. Copy AI Hub Container from your Flash Drive

 2. Load the image with: